zlockewtg/RLinf/docs/source-en/rst_source/start/llm-eval.rst

 Introduction
 ------------

-We provide an integrated evaluation toolkit for long chain-of-thought (CoT) mathematical reasoning.
+We provide an integrated evaluation toolkit for long chain-of-thought (CoT) mathematical reasoning tasks.
-The `toolkit <https://github.com/RLinf/LLMEvalKit>`_ includes both code and datasets, allowing researchers to benchmark trained LLMs on math-related reasoning tasks.
+The `toolkit <https://github.com/RLinf/LLMEvalKit>`_ includes both code and datasets,
+making it convenient for researchers to evaluate trained large language models on mathematical reasoning.

-**Acknowledgements:** This evaluation toolkit is adapted from `Qwen2.5-Math <https://github.com/QwenLM/Qwen2.5-Math>`_.
+**Acknowledgements:** This evaluation toolkit is adapted from the `Qwen2.5-Math <https://github.com/QwenLM/Qwen2.5-Math>`_ project.

 Environment Setup
 -----------------